Two Ways to Not Catch Your Kid’s Cold: Natural Cold Remedies That Work

 Option 2: Urban Moonshine Immune Zoom

-What Happens When You Take This Stuff?
+What Happens When You Take These Natural Cold Remedies?

 My mom and I are taking two different products, but experiencing the same thing.
 Let’s say we start to feel a sore throat and nasal congestion coming on.
 Before we started using these products, within 24 hours we’d have a full-blown cold: the raw throat, the cough, the faucet-nose, and possibly even a fever or aches.